Leanne Heaps - Chairperson

 Susan Dennison – Principal

 Kia Ora, I began here as principal in 2006.
-I am married to John, and we have 1 child at St Peter’s College, Albert in Year 11.
-Tom has recently left and is an apprentice builder.
+I am married to John, and we have 1 child at St Peter’s College, Albert in Year 12.
+Tom is an apprentice builder.
 Our oldest, Louise, is studying Environmental Science at Canterbury University.
-We spend weekends on family adventures, at football, in the garden, or socialising.
+We spend weekends on family adventures, at football, in the garden, or doing home improvements.

 I studied at Otago University and graduated with a Bachelor of Arts, a Bachelor of Education, and a Diploma of Teaching.
 I come from a teaching family as my Mum was a teacher and one of my sisters is.
 My teaching career started in Greymouth, then Christchurch, and then at Longford Intermediate and St Mary’s in Gore.

 My goals for our school are to find ways for all students to make progress in their learning and to learn how to be a great person in our community, for some this will mean looking at interesting ways for us to engage and motivate them.
 Engagement is where students have a real connection to their learning, can make the decisions, and know when they have had success.
 We often do that here through using the natural environment and the resources that we have around us.
-We also try and have a real variety of activities going on so that our learners have plenty to talk about.
+We also try to have a real variety of activities going on so that our learners have plenty to talk about, write about, and find out about.